tqv-notes/belief_propagation_tutorial/README.md

-a simple example of belief propagation algorithm for binary segmentation problem
+a simple example of belief propagation algorithm for binary segmentation problem using Julia